SophieEnsing/Thesis/README.md

 # Thesis

+## Thesis subject
+For the next three months I will be working on creating a working simulation of public transport in the city of Amsterdam.
+To evaluate the model, a year of GVB data is available.
+The goal of this project is to create a simulation that is close to reality, but is also generic enough to use for decision making and planning.
+This can be described as a classis over-/underfitting problem.
+It might be necessary to distinguish between seasons, but fitting the model to represent every single day would be overfitting of course.

 ## Preferred way of working
 Throughout my Bachlor degree and Master degree in Data Science, I have learned to work with Python for many different projects.
 Python is a good language to use for Data Science and has been my go to language for years now.
 I feel comfortable working with Python and I feel comfortable with it.
 For my thesis at the municipality I will use Python as well.
 Since I will be working on simulation and network problems, Python and Networkx are very good options.
 To make sure the end result looks nice, I can also use my experience in HTML/CSS and JavaScript.